Color Grading Techniques: Creating the Perfect Mood with Color Correction

 7. Gradual Color Changes

 In some cases, gradually changing the color grade within a video can enhance storytelling or represent a shift in emotions.
-Use keyframes to gradually transition between different color grades, reflecting the narrative arc or character development.
+Use keyframes to transition smoothly between different color grades, reflecting the narrative arc or character development.

 Reading more: